blue-hex/chatiq-bot-applet/Readme.md

 - [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket): A protocol for creating real-time interactive applications.
 - [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe): An HTML element that embeds another HTML page within the current page.

-By following these guidelines, you can ensure a professional and detailed documentation for the Chat iQ - Chat Assistant Plugin.
+By following these guidelines, you can ensure a professional and detailed documentation for the Pyaw - Chat Assistant Plugin.